 INCLUSIVE MARTIAL ARTS

-Ikkaido is a registered charity that creates mass participation in Martial Arts for people who are disabled, disadvantaged or living with poverty.
+Ikkaido is a registered charity that creates mass participation in Martial Arts for people who are disabled, disadvantaged or living in poverty.
 We take martial arts into Special Schools, Primary, Secondary and Colleges through a participation plan which takes athletes from 5 years old into adulthood.

 EVERYONE CAN PARTICIPATE, EVERYONE CAN ACHIEVE